-Each Qualified Relying Party will validate every NFI Certificate it receives in connection with a transaction.
-Any self-signed OCSP responder used for verifying certificates asserting a policy OID from this CPS are required to meet the certificate profile stipulated in the X.509 Certificate and CRL Extensions Profile for the FPCPF [FPKI-PROF] and ensure that:
+Each relying party will validate every NFI Certificate it receives in connection with a transaction.
+Any self-signed OCSP responder used for verifying certificates asserting a policy OID from this CPS is required to meet the certificate profile stipulated in the X.509 Certificate and CRL Extensions Profile and ensure that:

-- Certificates indicated as being valid have a chain of valid certificates (valid as defined by [X.509]) linking back to a "trusted Root CA" - Each certificate in the certificate chain used to validate the certificate whose status is being requested is checked for revocation, such that the Relying Party need not check more than one responder to validate a subscriber certificate - Certificate status responses provide authentication and integrity services commensurate with the assurance level of the certificate being verified - It is made clear in the certificate status response the attributes (other than certificate subject name (e.g., citizenship, clearance authorizations, etc.)) being authenticated by the responder - Accurate and up-to-date CRLs, from the ORC CAs, are used to provide the revocation status - Revocation status responses provide authentication and integrity services commensurate with the assurance level of the certificate being checked
+- Certificates indicated as being valid have a chain of valid certificates (valid as defined by [X.509]) linking back to a "trusted Root CA" - Each certificate in the certificate chain used to validate the certificate whose status is being requested is checked for revocation, such that the Relying Party need not check more than one responder to validate a Subscriber certificate - Certificate status responses provide authentication and integrity services commensurate with the assurance level of the certificate being verified - It is made clear in the certificate status response the attributes (other than certificate subject name (e.g., citizenship, clearance authorizations, etc.)) being authenticated by the responder - Accurate and up-to-date CRLs, from the ORC CAs, are used to provide the revocation status - Revocation status responses provide authentication and integrity services commensurate with the assurance level of the certificate being checked